minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 </div>

 <!--
-Let's take a look at this log we've captured by executing `dmesg` to inspect the syslog, [click] we can see that the GPU has fallen off the bus, [click] and the NVIDIA probe routine failed for 1 device(s).
+Let's take a look at this log we've captured by executing `dmesg` when inspecting the syslog.

+[click] The line indicates

+> GPU has fallen off the bus,

+[click] and

+> the NVIDIA probe routine failed for 1 device(s).

-Those are the common issue that we will face when dealing with GPU and PCIe.
-From the perspective of kernel.
+Those are the common issue that we will face when dealing with GPUs and PCIe, from the perspective of kernel.
 -->

 ---